w7-3/webautomate-pipeline-resources/src/docs/project-build-results.spec.md

 The project detail page also contains the following tabs:

-- Overview: displays an overview of the project:
+- DashboardOverviewPage: displays an overview of the project:
   - A table of all the builds of the project
   - Auto Scheduler (if enabled)
   - Project solution type